 • Treatment of latent iron deficiency.

-However, in the absence of contraindications for taking iron orally, Ferrum Lek should be chosen in the form of syrup or tablets, since they have the least pronounced allergenic properties, the minimum risk of side effects, ease of use and the best tolerance.
-Intramuscular injections of Ferrum Leka should be used only in cases where a person, for whatever reason, cannot take the drug inside.
-Ferrum Lek should be injected intravenously only in cases where you need to quickly replenish the iron deficiency.
+However, if there are no contraindications for taking iron orally, you should choose Ferrum Lek in the form of syrup or tablets, since they have the least pronounced allergenic properties, minimal risk of side effects, ease of use and best tolerability.
+Intramuscular injections of Ferrum Leka should be used only in cases where a person for some reason cannot take the drug orally.
+Ferrum Lek should be administered intravenously only in cases where it is necessary to quickly compensate for iron deficiency.

 When choosing between syrup and tablets, you can only be guided by the principle of personal preference and ease of use.
-For example, if syrup is more convenient to take, then it is best to use it.
-If it is subjectively more convenient to chew tablets, then Ferrum Lek should be taken in this form.
-Neither the tablets nor the syrup stain the teeth black.
+For example, if it is more convenient to take syrup, then it is best to use it.
+If it is subjectively more convenient to chew the tablets, then Ferrum Lek should be taken in this form.
+Neither tablets nor syrup stain teeth black.

-The duration of the drug depends on the severity of iron deficiency.
-So, for the prevention of Ferrum Lek, you can use it as long as you like, as long as malnutrition or increased consumption of iron persists, for example, during pregnancy, active growth, sports training etc.
+The duration of use of the drug depends on the severity of iron deficiency.
+Thus, for prevention, Ferrum Lek can be used for as long as desired, as long as malnutrition or increased iron consumption persists, for example, during pregnancy, active growth, sports training etc.

-For the treatment of latent iron deficiency, taking Ferrum Lek in any dosage form is performed within 1 to 3 months.
-Latent iron deficiency is also called latent anemia, since in this condition only a decrease in ferritin in the blood is recorded, and hemoglobin remains within the normal range.
-And since ferritin is a form of iron storage, a decrease in its concentration in the blood indicates a complete depletion of the depot and the imminent development of anemia.
+To treat latent iron deficiency, Ferrum Leka in any dosage form is taken for 1 to 3 months.
+Latent iron deficiency is also called latent anemia, since in this condition only a decrease in ferritin in the blood is recorded, and hemoglobin remains within normal limits.
+And since ferritin is a form of iron storage, a decrease in its concentration in the blood indicates complete depletion of the depot and the rapid development of anemia.

-For the treatment of anemia, any dosage form of Ferrum Leka should be taken until the normalization of hemoglobin levels in the blood (approximately 3 to 5 months) in therapeutic dosages, and then for another 2 - 4 months in doses for the treatment of latent iron deficiency.
-Pregnant women suffering from anemia, after normalizing the level of hemoglobin in the blood, should take Ferrum Lek in dosages for the treatment of latent iron deficiency at least before childbirth, and optimally until the concentration of ferritin increases to normal.
+To treat anemia, any dosage form of Ferrum Leka should be taken until hemoglobin levels in the blood are normalized (approximately 3 to 5 months). therapeutic dosages, and then for another 2 to 4 months in doses for the treatment of latent iron deficiency.
+Pregnant women suffering from anemia, after normalizing the level of hemoglobin in the blood, should take Ferrum Lek in dosages for the treatment of latent iron deficiency at least until childbirth, and optimally until the ferritin concentration increases to normal.

 Ferrum Lek tablets and syrup – instructions for use

-The syrup and tablets should be taken orally during or immediately after a meal, as this minimizes the risk of side effects and irritation of the gastric mucosa with an iron compound.
-In principle, you can take the syrup or tablets before meals, but in this case there is a high risk of nausea, epigastric pain and other symptoms of irritation of the gastric mucosa.
+Syrup and tablets should be taken orally during or immediately after meals, as this minimizes the risk of side effects and irritation of the gastric mucosa by the iron compound.
+In principle, you can take syrup or tablets before meals, but in this case there is a high risk of nausea, epigastric pain and other symptoms of irritation of the gastric mucosa.

 The tablets can be swallowed whole or chewed.
-The syrup can be taken neat or dissolved in a drink.
-At the same time, you can take any non-alcoholic drink with the exception of tea or milk to drink a tablet or dissolve a syrup, since they impair the absorption of iron from the intestine.
+The syrup can be taken pure or dissolved in a drink.
+In this case, to wash down the tablet or dissolve the syrup, you can take any non-alcoholic drink with the exception of tea or milk, since they impair the absorption of iron from the intestines.
 The syrup can be mixed with baby food or juices.

 The daily dosage of Ferrum Lek tablets or syrup can be taken at one time or divided into several.
-Optimally split daily dosage Ferrum Leka in as many identical doses as the number of times a person takes food in order to drink the drug after a meal.
+Optimally split daily dosage Ferrum Leka for as many identical doses as the number of times a person eats, in order to drink the drug after meals.

-Children under 12 years old need to take the drug exclusively in the form of a syrup, and after reaching the full 12 years old, tablets can also be used.
-Dosages of syrup and Ferrum Lek tablets are determined by the person's age and the severity of iron deficiency.
+Children under 12 years of age must take the drug exclusively in syrup form, and after reaching the full 12 years of age, tablets can also be used.
+The dosages of Ferrum Lek syrup and tablets are determined by the person’s age and the severity of iron deficiency.

-For the prevention of anemia and iron deficiency, as well as the treatment of latent (latent) anemia Ferrum Lek syrup and tablets should be taken in the following dosages depending on age:
+For the prevention of anemia and iron deficiency, as well as the treatment of latent (hidden) anemia Ferrum Lek syrup and tablets should be taken in the following dosages depending on age:

 • Children 1 – 12 years old – 25 – 50 mg per day (2.5 – 5 ml of syrup);